What is the Difference between Medicare and Medicaid?

 Applying for Benefits

 If you wish to qualify for Medicare, you must either receive Social Security Retirement benefits or Social Security Disability benefits.
 Your application is processed by the Social Security Administration.
-On the other hand, to qualify for Medicaid, you must apply through the state agency that handles applications for your local area.
+On the other hand, to qualify for Medicaid, you must apply through the state agency that handles applications for your local area, and it is a process separate from the disability application stages.
 You will need to bring in proof of your income and assets and will be either approved or denied based on whether or not you meet the guidelines that have been established by your state.
 Normally when an individual is approved for Medicaid, all individuals residing in the household begin to receive benefits as well.